ImpostIQ/impostiq.github.io/README.md

   <li><strong>Create Your Own:</strong> Build custom word banks (minimum 10 words), assign a 3D visual icon, and upload them to the community feed.</li>
   <li><strong>Trending &amp; Newest:</strong> Browse hundreds of unique packs created by players around the world, sorted by popularity (downloads) and release date.</li>
   <li><strong>Private Categories:</strong> Hosting an inside-joke game?
 Toggle "Private" to hide your category from the public feed, making it accessible only via a direct share link.</li>
+  <li><strong>Library Management:</strong> Save your favorite Communigories to your local device.
+You can easily toggle them on/off for <em>Play on This Device</em> or <em>Play with Friends</em> games without having to delete them.</li>
   <li><strong>Instant Deep Linking:</strong> Found a category you love?
-Instantly launch a Local or Online lobby utilizing that specific custom word bank with a single click.
-The game engine will seamlessly pull it directly into your active word bank.</li>
+Instantly launch a lobby utilizing that specific custom word bank with a single click.
+In <em>Play with Friends</em> mode, any custom categories you have enabled automatically sync to the lobby for everyone to vote on!</li>
-  <li><strong>Personal Library:</strong> Save your favorite Communigories to your local device to easily access and manage them for future game nights.</li>
 </ul>

 <br>